amohan601/langchain-examples/langchain-notes.md

 ToolErrorMiddleware >>>> when the tool executes first time, this middleware capture the error and process it gracefully and exits.
 So there will not be any retries.
 The error is no longer propagated upward.
-Instead, the error middleware has transformed the exception into a successful tool result. if the error is not handled and thrown then it sends the control back to retry tool and it goes to next retry.
+Instead, the error middleware has transformed the exception into a successful tool result.
+On the otherhand, if the error is not handled and thrown then it sends the control back to retry tool and it goes to next retry.

 So from the retry middleware's perspective:
     │
     ▼
 divide_into_half
 ```
-#### LLMEmulatorMiddleware
+### LLMEmulatorMiddleware
 Emulate tool execution using an LLM for testing purposes, replacing actual tool calls with AI-generated responses.
 Default model is used by LLM Emulator internally, and we can specify which tools to be emulated.

 ```